tianrui-qi/DSMLM/README.md

 We provide the argument `-r RNG_SUB_USER` in purpose; if your whole frames patch into `(1, 32, 32)` sub-regions in `(Z, Y, X)` but your GPU memeory can only predict 4 sub-regions at a time, you can easily predict the whole frames by a loop script.
-Here is a python example that perform evaluation without drift correction, scale up by 8, 4 sub-regions at a time:
+Here is a simple python example that perform evaluation with drift correction, scale up by 8, 4 sub-regions at a time:
 ```python
 import subprocess
 for y in range(0, 32):          # 0, 1, 2, ..., 31